STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_keras/README.md

     ![Nucleo setup](images/nucleo_setup.png)

-2. Flash the `DataLogExtended.bin` firmware in the `Projects/NUCLEO-F401RE/Examples/IKS4A1/DataLogExtended/Binary` folder of the X-CUBE-MEMS1 package (or look for the equivalent folder for the boards being used) to enable communication between MEMS Studio and the sensor (this can be achieved simply by copying the *.bin* file to the board mass storage).
-The firmware can also be directly flashed from MEMS Studio, using the dedicated `Firmware Programming` section.
+2. Flash the firmware to enable communication between MEMS Studio and the sensor.
+The firmware can be directly flashed from MEMS Studio, using the dedicated `Firmware Programming` section and selecting the correct `DataLogExtended.bin` firmware for the boards being used.

 3. Open MEMS Studio, under `Connect`, select `Serial` as `Communication type` and the serial port the board is connected to as `Communication port`, and then press `Connect`.
 Then, if not already showing, select `LSM6DSO16IS` (or `ISM330IS`) under the `Accelerometer sensor` dropdown menu and press `Select`.